HomeMy WebLinkAboutCapacity Report 2022-07-25 GreatWest

 the landfill, performance metrics will return close to where they have been historically.

-Phase 2 Total Phase 3 Total to Date Phase 4 Total to Date Phases 2, 3 and 4 Total to Date
+Phase 2 Total Phase 3 Total to Date Phase 4 Total to Date Phases 2,3 and 4 Total

 Total Fill Volume 842,147 CY 1,828,153 CY 338,085 CY 3,008,385 CY